-The area of the SCAB in which the originally proposed Project is located is designated currently as a severe nonattainment area (Severe-17) with respect to the 8-hour NAAQS for ozone (O_3) , a maintenance area for carbon monoxide (CO), a serious nonattainment area for particulate matter with diameter less than or equal to 10 microns (PM{10}) , and a nonattainment area for particulate matter with diameter less than or equal to 2.5 microns (PM{2.5}).
+The area of the SCAB in which the proposed Project is located is currently designated as a severe nonattainment area (Severe-17) with respect to the 8-hour NAAQS for ozone (O3), a maintenance area for carbon monoxide (CO), a serious nonattainment area for particulate matter with diameter less than or equal to 10 microns (PM10), and a nonattainment area for particulate matter with diameter less than or equal to 2.5 microns (PM{2.5}).
 SCAB is in attainment with NAAQS for nitrogen dioxide (NO2) and lead.

-As noted in the Final EIS/EIR, the requested that the USEPA SCAOMD "bump-up" the SCAB to the "extreme" nonattainment classification for ozone.
-The USEPA approved the reclassification, which was published in the Federal Register on May 5, 2010 and became effective on June 4, 2010.
-(75 Fed.Reg.
-24409, 24417 (May 5, 2010).)
-The reclassification provides the SCAB with additional time to come into compliance with the 8-hour, ozone NAAOS, specifically extending the attainment year to 2024.
-(75 Fed.Reg.
-24409, 24411; see also Final EIS/EIR, Subsection 4.7.2.1.)
-As in the Final EIS/EIR, the applicability analysis below applies the de minimis thresholds associated with the "extreme" classification.
+As noted in the Draft EIS/EIR, requested that the USEPA SCAOMD "bump-up" the SCAB to the "extreme" nonattainment classification for ozone.
+The USEPA recently approved the reclassification, which will be published in the Federal Register by May 2010 and effective by June 2010.
+The reclassification provides the SCAB with additional time to come into compliance with the 8-hour, ozone NAAQS, specifically extending the attainment year to 2024.
+(See Draft EIS/EIR, Subsection 4.7.2.1.)
+As in the Draft EIS/EIR, the applicability analysis below applies the de minimis thresholds associated with the "extreme" classification.